tldr-pages/tldr/pages/common/gdu.md

 > Disk usage analyzer with console interface.
 > More information: <https://github.com/dundee/gdu>.

-- Show the disk usage of the current directory:
+- Interactively show the disk usage of the current directory:

 `gdu`

-- Show the disk usage of a given directory:
+- Interactively show the disk usage of a given directory:

 `gdu {{path/to/directory}}`

-- Show the disk usage of all mounted disks:
+- Interactively show the disk usage of all mounted disks:

 `gdu --show-disks`

-- Show the disk usage of the current directory but ignore some sub-directories:
+- Interactively show the disk usage of the current directory but ignore some sub-directories:

-`gdu --ignore-dirs {{path/to/directory1,path/to/directory2,...}}`
+`gdu --ignore-diRS {{path/to/directory1,path/to/directory2,...}}`

 - Ignore paths by regular expression: